slawler/spylon-nbs/README.md

-# spylon
+# spylon-nbs

-Scala and Spark using the spylon-kernel
+Notebooks for learning Scala and Spark using the spylon-kernel